To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Meet & Pick Up The Dog Yourself

 You should be able to meet the seller and dog in person, visit their place of business, collect all vet papers, and obtain documentation for proof of your purchase.
 If the seller doesn’t want you to see the dog’s housing, that’s a red flag.
-Not to mention you should always meet a dog in advance to make sure he’s a good fit for your lifestyle.
-Choosing a dog based on his photo alone is like buying a house and never stepping foot inside.
+You should also always meet a dog in advance to make sure he’s a good fit for your lifestyle.
+Choosing a dog based on their photo alone is like buying a house and never stepping foot inside.

 Don’t Wire Money Or Send Prepaid Cards